 - Best Things to do in Nusa Penida

-- Nusa Islands Overview
+- Nusa Islands Packing Guide

-Getting to the Nusa Islands From Bali
+Getting to the Nusa Islands From Bali Guide

-From Bali, the best way to reach Nusa Lembongan, Ceningan, and Nusa Penida is by ferry.
-Depending on the island you want to head to, time can range from 30 – 50 minutes.
+From Bali, the best way to reach Nusa Lembongan, Nusa Ceningan, and Nusa Penida is by ferry.
+Depending on the island you want to head to, the time can range from 30 – 50 minutes.
 Nusa Lembongan is the closest.

-Please note, there is no actual dock!
+Please note, that there is no actual dock!
 Once you arrive at the ferry, you will be wading through the water up to the boat.
-You will also need to remove your shoes beforehand which will be put into a bag for when you dock.
+Moreover, you will also need to remove your shoes beforehand since they will be put into a bag for when you dock.

 Getting Around the Nusa Islands